xiaqian1999/Food-Delivery/README.md

 - Initialize Set Up for Admin Page

 1. npm install axios react-toastify react-router-dom
-   a. axios: create the network request for GET, POST
+   - axios: create the network request for GET, POST
-   b. react-toastify: create the toast notification import { ToastContainer, toast } from 'react-toastify';
+   - react-toastify: create the toast notification import { ToastContainer, toast } from 'react-toastify';
    import 'react-toastify/dist/ReactToastify.css';

 - How to setup with router and controller initially

 1. Create userController.js
-   a.
-First create the functionality by url (ex: addItem, removeItem, getItem)
+   - First create the functionality by url (ex: addItem, removeItem, getItem)
-   b.
-Import the Models
+   - Import the Models
-   c.
-Export the above 3 functions
+   - Export the above 3 functions
 2. Create userRoute.js
-   a.
-Import the functions from the controller
+   - Import the functions from the controller
-   b.
-Initialize with const xxxRouter = express.Router();
+   - Initialize with const xxxRouter = express.Router();
-   c.
-Then xxxRouter.get() or xxxRouter.post()
+   - Then xxxRouter.get() or xxxRouter.post()
 3. Create userModel.js
 4. Inside the server.js
-   a.
-Add on app.use("/api/xxx", xxxRouter)
+   - Add on app.use("/api/xxx", xxxRouter)

 ## Question need for reasearch